Beaver Meadows, Pennsylvania: 19th century

 The Beaver Meadow Railroad & Coal Company bought 200 acres and subcontracted coal operations to A.H.
-VanCleve and Co. opening their own mines.
-By 1833 they began local operations and construction of the railway along the surveyed right of way.
-Getting strong-armed by LC&N Co., the company got a change in charter and continued downstream along the Lehigh until LC&N Co. blinked and granted acceptable shipping rate terms.
+VanCleve and Co., opening their own mines.

+By 1833, they began local operations and construction of the railway along the surveyed right of way.
+Strong-armed by LC&N Co., the company got a change in charter and continued downstream along the Lehigh until LC&N Co. blinked and granted acceptable shipping rate terms.
 In 1835 they contracted for the first wood-burning steam locomotives to operate in Northampton and Carbon counties, which began operations in 1836.
 They also demonstrated that a railroad could be built over 30 miles through mountainous country.
 The Beaver Meadow Railroad became an operational success, and an inspiration.

-In 1846 investors began the “Delaware, Lehigh, Schuylkill and Susquehanna Railroad Company” to link New York Harbor at Jersey City via New Jersey to the Susquehanna and then the great lakes via a line across the Delaware and up the Lehigh.
-They were successful; this was the start of the Lehigh Valley Railroad, whose oldest parts were the Beaver Meadows Railroad, it absorbed in 1866.
+In 1846, investors began the Delaware, Lehigh, Schuylkill and Susquehanna Railroad Company to link New York Harbor at Jersey City via New Jersey to the Susquehanna River and then the great lakes via a line across the Delaware and up the Lehigh Rivers.
+They were successful, and represented the beginning of the Lehigh Valley Railroad, whose oldest parts, the Beaver Meadows Railroad, were absorbed in 1866.